pgiani/sprinkler-control/README.md

 - Cache API responses to again improve user experience
 - Deploy App to GitPages, had to create a different WebPack configuration for the deployment
 - Automates scripts for dev, build, test and deploy

+## Desing Choices
+- Use of time deltas insted of dates when informing the user the Zone was last activated, exemple use Yesterday, an hour ago, etc  instad of 1/27/2020 14:00pm
+- Hit with colors, if a zones is disable or ready to got
+- Cachec images and previus API responses in order to speed page paint
+- Ssome support for mobile, more is need it

 ## Setting up development environment 🛠